SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

 elementFiles|Defined within the `assets` property, an array of element files upgradeActions|Defined within the `assets` property, an array of upgrade action files

-#### Create the feature XML files
+### Create the feature XML files

-The toolchain looks for the XML files as defined in the configuration underneath a special folder - *sharepoint\assets* - in your client-side solution project.
+The toolchain looks for the XML files as defined in the configuration under a special folder, *sharepoint\assets*, in your client-side solution project.

 ![Feature XML files in client-side solution project](../../images/feature-provision-project-items.png)

 The configurations defined in the `package-solution.json` is what maps the XML files here to its appropriate feature XML file when the `package-solution` gulp task is executed.

-#### Package SharePoint items
+## Package SharePoint items

-Once you have defined your feature in the `package-solution.json` and created the respective feature XML files, you can use the following gulp task to package the SharePoint items along with your `.sppkg` package.
+After you have defined your feature in the `package-solution.json` and created the respective feature XML files, you can use the following gulp task to package the SharePoint items along with your `.sppkg` package.

 ```js
 gulp package-solution
 ```

-The command above will package one or more client-side component manifests, such as web parts, along with the feature XML files referenced in the `package-solution.json` configuration file.
+This command packages one or more client-side component manifests, such as web parts, along with the feature XML files referenced in the `package-solution.json` configuration file.

 > [!NOTE]
 > You can use the `--ship` flag to package minified versions of your components.

-#### Upgrade SharePoint items
+## Upgrade SharePoint items

 You may include new SharePoint items or update existing SharePoint items when you upgrade your client-side solution.
-Since provisioning SharePoint items uses features, you will be using the [feature upgrade actions](https://msdn.microsoft.com/en-us/library/office/ee537575(v=office.14).aspx) XML file to define a list of upgrade actions.
+Because provisioning SharePoint items uses features, you are using the [feature upgrade actions](https://msdn.microsoft.com/en-us/library/office/ee537575(v=office.14).aspx) XML file to define a list of upgrade actions.

 The `upgradeActions` JSON object array in the `package-solution.json` references the feature XML file(s) associated with the upgrade actions for your feature.
-At the least, an upgrade action file will define the element manifest XML file that will be executed when upgrading the feature.
+At the least, an upgrade action file defines the element manifest XML file that is executed when upgrading the feature.

-When you are upgrading a SharePoint Framework solution, you will need to update also version attributes for both solution and feature, where the upgrade actions have been included.
-Solution version increase will indicate SharePoint and end users that there is a new version of the package available.
-Feature element version increase will ensure that the tasks defined in the upgrade actions are being processed as part of the solution upgrade.
+When you are upgrading a SharePoint Framework solution, you must also update version attributes for both the solution and the feature where the upgrade actions have been included.
+A solution version increase indicates to SharePoint end users that there is a new version of the package available.
+A feature element version increase ensures that the tasks defined in the upgrade actions are being processed as part of the solution upgrade.

-Below is an example of an upgrade action file that applies an element manifest file during the upgrade:
+Following is an example of an upgrade action file that applies an element manifest file during the upgrade:

 ```xml
 <ApplyElementManifests>